Meet all the homeland security industry’s top players

 Milipol Qatar is the ideal international meeting place for key players in the Middle East’s homeland security industry every two years.

-- 6,583 visitors from 63 countries and 146 Official Delegates participated in the show (See Milipol Qatar’s visitor profile).
+- 6,538 visitors from 103 countries and 246 Official Delegates participated in the exhibition (See Milipol Qatar’s visitor profile).

 - Exhibitor satisfaction levels were: